Anxiety and depression are debilitating, but surmounting research is finding that people who eat meat are less depressed.

 A 2019 systemic review evaluated the impact of carbohydrate consumption and mood.
 An analysis of 31 studies found that carbohydrates do not increase mood.
 Carbohydrate consumption is associated with increased fatigue and decreased alertness within 30 minutes of ingestion.

-A 2018 study of almost 10,000 men found that vegetarian and vegan dietary patterns were associated with increased risk of depression.
+A 2018 study of almost 10,000 men found that vegetarian and vegan dietary patterns were associated with an increased risk of depression.
 Another 2018 study of over 90,000 adults found similar results, that depression rates increased with the elimination of meat.
 The researchers suggested that nutritional deficiencies, particularly in B12 and iron, may contribute to the risk of depression.

 Foods for Preventing Depression